bhorsak/SMPL-OBJ-Vertices-to-TRC-Converter/README.md

 ## Citing
-If you use this code please consider to cite the following paper since this coded was developed during thus study:
+If you use this code please consider to cite the following paper since this code was developed during this study:

 Horsak, B., Simonlehner, M., Quehenberger, V., Dumphart, B., Slijepčević, D., Kranzl, A., 2025.
 A gait lab in your pocket?
 Accuracy and reliability of monocular smartphone-based markerless 3D gait analysis in pathological gait.
 Gait & Posture, ESMAC 2025 Abstract 121, 91–92. https://doi.org/10.1016/j.gaitpost.2025.07.102